 Teaching of Law at St John's

-As for all subjects, the University Faculty arranges lectures but supervision teaching is provided through the College.
 First-year undergraduates take four papers in Part IA of the Law Tripos (Civil Law I, Constitutional Law, Criminal Law and the Law of Torts) and have a fortnightly supervision in each of them.
 Part IA students also take a half-paper on legal methods and skills, which is taught exclusively through lectures.
-A Law supervision group typically comprises three students.
-A first-year Law undergraduate has about ten hours of lectures and two hours of supervisions a week, although about forty hours private study is generally needed in addition to this.
+A first-year Law undergraduate has about ten hours of lectures and two hours of supervisions a week, although about thirty to forty hours private study is generally needed in addition to this.
 The range of optional subjects available expands as undergraduates progress through their course.

 St John’s provides generous financial support for its Law students.
-In addition to the book grants available to all undergraduates, those Law students who distinguish themselves by academic performance are eligible for academic prizes and also for McMahon Studentships.
+In addition to the learning and book grants available to all undergraduates, those Law students who distinguish themselves by academic performance are eligible for academic prizes and also for McMahon Studentships.
 These provide substantial funding assistance to graduates of the College who undertake the necessary courses (approved by the Solicitors Regulation Authority or the Bar Standards Board) to prepare themselves for legal practice.
-We are also able to support to our former students who want to undertake postgraduate study in Law.
+We are also able to offer some support to our former students who want to undertake postgraduate study in Law.
 For more information about the financial support offered by St John’s College, please see here.

 The Winfield Society